VectorLearning/monthly-opp-reviewer-app/README_OPPORTUNITIES.md

    - AWS credentials are required only if you want to use the AI contract analysis feature
    - The session token is only needed if you're using temporary AWS credentials
    - The credentials can be in lowercase (as shown) or uppercase format
+   - The AI sends the raw PDF file to Bedrock using the "image" type with "application/pdf" media type
+   - Claude 3 models are required (Claude 2 doesn't support multimodal inputs)

 ## Usage